What does the spread of the Coronavirus mean for Black Muslim communities?

 Organize, Mobilize, Build Power

-In less than 21 days, the National Black Muslim COVID Coalition has mobilized a 40 person interdisciplinary organizing team of community members from across the nation ranging in age from 18 - 65+ to provide accurate information through webinars, call-ins, and online outreach to form a coalition of 50 organizations.
+In the first 21 days of the pandemic, the National Black Muslim COVID Coalition mobilized a 40 person interdisciplinary organizing team of community members from across the nation ranging in age from 18 - 65+ to provide accurate information through webinars, call-ins, and online outreach to form a coalition of 50 organizations.
 The team of faith leaders, clinicians, educators, medical professionals ,community organizers, and artists have connected Black Muslim communities and Black-led organizations that are often left out of national policy decision making in Muslim American communities.
 Our goal is to quickly and effectively share relevant information to our communities, especially those that need it the most.
 We have hosted radio programs, informational webinars, launched a an intergenerational storytelling, and documenting project called the Wisdom of the Elders and joined the broader Muslim community to call for mosques to close congregational prayers and provide humanitarian aid and Personal Protective Equipment to underserved communities.

 Organize, Mobilize, Build Power